ScopeFoundry/scopefoundry.github.io/content/en/docs/_index.md

 This website provides tutorials for creating (and sharing) ScopeFoundry Apps, HardwareComponents, and Measurements.
 Depending on your familiarity with ScopeFoundry, we recommend:

 1. [Getting Started][getting_started_docs]: Install ScopeFoundry.
-2. [Basic Tutorial][tools_tutorials]: Your first app, basics of HardwareComponent and Measurement Plugin, and your first Measurement.
+2. [Basic Tutorial][tools_tutorials]: Learn the basics by implementing an app, a HardwareComponent and a Measurement.
 3. [Tips and Tricks][tips-and-tricks]: Elevate your plugin development.
 4. [Built-in Measurements][built-in]: Scanning, parameter sweeping, PID feedback control, Sequencer, and other common measurement tasks that ScopeFoundry solves generically.
 5. Check the [HardwareComponents Library][301_existing-hardware-components] for existing plugins.